monkeyscage/d20/README.md

 - generator calls pretorivs and notifies the new player
 - Pretorivs registers the player
 - Pretorivs calls the World and drops the player in the world
-- If you specified a location inside the world you will be dropped in that place
+- If you specified a location, if the location is official, world you will be dropped in that place
+- Pretorivs registers your player location
+- Place modifier is applied to your Player
 - Now according to the place rules someone may attack you

 ## CHANGE PLACE ##
 A player or an inventory or an item can be moved from a place to another one.
 - If you are the owner of the object/player/inventory
 - If the start place is not locked
-- You call the place and tell to move an entity, passing the entoty address and the target place address.
+- You call the place and tell to move an entity, passing the entity address and the target place address.
 - If ok the place contacts pretorivs.
-- Pretorivs verifies the entity if official.
+- Pretorivs verifies the entity if official. (ideally only official entities can be inside official entities, so it may be not necessary if you verify the start place)
 - The modifier of the stat space is removed from the entity
 - Pretorivs will verify the target if official.
 - Pretorivs contacts the target place and passes the object
 - The object is registered in the new place
 - The modifier of the target space is applied to the entity
+- Pretorivs registers your new location

 ## GENERATE ITEM ##